Victor-Ou/Digit-Recognition/README.md

 The frontend is built with Flask, and HTML/CSS

-## Setup guide

-To run this web app locally, after cloning our repository you will want to set up a virtual environment.
-Inside that venv make sure to install the latest versions of keras and tensorflow along with the other dependencies listed in requirements.txt.

 ## How it looks

 Images can be found under the Digit_Recognition folder at Digit_Recognition/Homescreen.JPG, Digit_Recognition/Predict2.JPG, Digit_Recognition/Predict7.JPG